-Applicants with one of the following qualifications are eligible for the Master of Science in Nursing with Multiple Entry Options program: graduation from an N.L.N.-accredited A.D.N. or diploma program, a baccalaureate degree from an accredited college, or 72 semester hours of liberal education courses from an accredited school.
-Prior to admission, applicants to the M.S.N./M.E.O. program must have completed 72 semester hours of prerequisite courses, including the following:
+Applicants with one of the following qualifications are eligible for the Master of Science in Nursing with Multiple Entry Options program: graduation from an N.L.N.-accredited A.D.N. or diploma program with at least 72 semester hours of transferable credit, a baccalaureate degree from an accredited college, or 72 semester hours of liberal education courses from an accredited school.
+Prior to admission, all applicants to the M.S.N./M.E.O. program must have completed 72 semester hours of prerequisite courses, including the following: